NVlabs/oscar/README.md

 ## Reproducing Paper Results
 We provide all of our final trained models used in our published results, found in [trained_models](./trained_models) section.

+## Adding Custom Modules
+This repo is designed to be built upon and enable future large-scale robot learning simulation research.
+You can add your own custom controller by seeing an example controller like the [OSC](./oscar/controllers/osc.py) controller, your own custom robot agent by seeing an example agent like the [Franka](./oscar/agents/franka.py) agent, and your own custom task by seeing an example task like the [Push](./oscar/tasks/push.py) task.

 ## License
 Please check the [LICENSE](./LICENSE.txt) file.
 OSCAR may be used non-commercially, meaning for research or evaluation purposes only.
 For business inquiries, please contact researchinquiries@nvidia.com.